GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 AutoInject = Dry::AutoInject(Blog::Container)
 {% endhighlight %}

-In the last line the constant AutoInject is defined, this constant will be used inside of ArticlesController to inject dependency.
+In the last line of file, the constant AutoInject is defined, this constant will be used inside of ArticlesController to inject dependencies.

-To use the command registered, we need to include a reference to dependency registered before.
+To use the registered command, we need to include a reference to registered dependency.
 The code will be like this:

 {% highlight ruby %}
 #app/controllers/articles_controller.rb